African Swine Fever

 - Consumption of infected meat by healthy animals

-- Through contact with any contaminated materials such as vehicles, clothes etc.
+- Through contact with any contaminated items such as vehicles, clothes etc.

 What is the current situation?